jmysu/esp8266_sleep/README.md

 # esp8266_sleep
-This is a test Arduino sketch for checking the NodeMCU V3 power comsumption.
+This is a test Arduino sketch for checking the NodeMCU V3 power consumption.